raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 ![listening](./images/morse_listening.png)

 Get a pencil and paper and see how you get on with this: [Listen to slow Morse Code](./sounds/slow_morse.mp3).
 Don't be intimidated if you find this hard.
 It's always tricky to start with.
 As with many things, the more you do it the easier it gets.
+In this resource we're going to program the Raspberry Pi to help you learn how to do this.
+You're going to build your own learning tool for Morse Code, so let's get set up.

 ## Step 0: Setting Up your Pi